taylorallenshc/shc-open-webui/README.md

 [![Discord](https://img.shields.io/badge/Discord-Open_WebUI-blue?logo=discord&logoColor=white)](https://discord.gg/5rJgQTnV4s)
 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/tjbck)

+# MRN Input

+I added a Medical Record Number (MRN) input field to the Navbar.
+This input allows users to specify an MRN, which will later  be used to tailor the model's output specific to the entered MRN.

+## File Modified

+File: ```Navbar.svelte```

+Location: ```src/lib/components/layout/Navbar```

+## Screenshot

+## Implementation Details
+The MRN input field is placed on the right side of the Navbar.
+The following changes were made to ```Navbar.svelte```:

+State Management: Added a LOCAL state variable mrn to manage the input value.
+Later we will need to hoist the data above the parent chat component and then pass to the child component as props.

+---

 Open WebUI is an [extensible](https://github.com/open-webui/pipelines), feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.
 For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).

 ![Open WebUI Demo](./demo.gif)